-Refrigerant can be lost from a faulty vehicle air conditioning system due to leaking or corroded pipework, seals, or components.
+Refrigerant loss may if vehicle air conditioning system becomes faulty due to leaking or corroded pipework, seals, or components.

 AC receiver dryer units mounted in areas subject to road spray can be particularly vulnerable to corrosion and leakage.
 Vehicle vibration or chaffing can cause pipework to fail.

 Refrigerant leakage from vehicle air conditioning evaporator is less common but can be difficult to detect and complex to repair because of location behind vehicle dashboard.

 Air conditioning refrigerant loss symptoms from a vehicle climate control system may include:

 Hissing noise of gas escaping can indicate a refrigerant leak, though most leaks are less obvious.
 Refrigerant should be recovered from the system as soon as possible for environmental reasons.